Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Introduction

 To address these limitations, we introduce \textbf{Adaptive Diffusion Constrained Sampling (ADCS)}, a generative framework for high-dimensional, constraint-aware sampling in multi-DoF robotic systems.
 ADCS is designed to integrate both equality and inequality constraints in $\mathrm{SE}(3)$ task space while remaining adaptable to different robot morphologies and task conditions.
 The key novelty lies in two adaptive mechanisms.
-First, we introduce an \emph{Adaptive Compositional Diffusion}, in which the model during training learns to generate feasible $\mathrm{SE}(3)$ poses conditioned on the scene geometry via Signed Distance Fields (SDFs).
+First, we introduce an \emph{Adaptive Constrained Conditioning}, in which the model during training learns to generate feasible $\mathrm{SE}(3)$ poses conditioned on the scene geometry via Signed Distance Fields (SDFs).
 During sampling, we apply differentiable constraints in joint space using a chain rule, enabling flexible post-hoc adaptation to robot-specific constraints such as joint limits, reachability, and grasp feasibility.
-Second, we propose a \emph{Compositional Weighting Transformer}, in which, instead of manually specifying energy-function weights, we incorporate a Transformer-based architecture that learns to dynamically compose task-specific energy terms, allowing the system to prioritize constraints adaptively across varying tasks and contexts, to allow for optimizing challenging tasks with varied co-occurying constraints.
+Second, we propose a \emph{Compositional Weighting Transformer (CWT)} method, in which, instead of manually specifying energy-function weights, we incorporate a Transformer-based architecture that learns to dynamically compose task-specific energy terms, allowing the system to prioritize constraints adaptively across varying tasks and contexts, to allow for optimizing challenging tasks with varied co-occurring constraints.
+Moreover, the CWT can handle new types of constraints without requiring retraining.

-In addition, ADCS uses a sequential sampling strategy that combines Langevin dynamics with density-aware re-weighting, which leads to faster convergence and better precision in constrained sampling.
-We evaluate ADCS in several collaborative manipulation scenarios, including robot stippling, surface cleaning and object transport, using both simulated and real-world multi-arm systems; multiple Franka Emika Panda arms and a bimanual TIAGo robot.
+In addition, ADCS uses a two-stage sampling strategy that combines Langevin dynamics, density-aware re-weighting, and Gauss-Newton refinement, which leads to faster convergence and better precision in constrained sampling.
+We evaluate ADCS in several collaborative manipulation scenarios, including object transport and pattern stippling, using both simulated and real-world multi-arm systems -- a two Franka Emika Panda arm system and a bimanual TIAGo robot.
 Across these settings, ADCS consistently outperforms baseline approaches in terms of task success, sampling efficiency, generalization to novel scenes, and constraint satisfaction.